Fast Simulation of Vehicles with Non-deformable Tracks

-In this paper, we present a~novel technique for non-deformable tracks simulation, which we implemented in the open-source simulator Gazebo.
-The method provides a~fast, simple and plausible simulation of tracks without grousers, and there is also a~workaround for tracks with grousers.
-We compare this method with other already known simulation techniques.
+We compare this method to other already known motion models.
 Finally, we propose a~set of metrics that allow to compare the methods in terms of plausibility, computational time, and the range of track types that can be simulated by each of the respective techniques.